 A high-performance, recursive DNS resolver server with DNSSEC support, focused on preserving privacy.

-Install SDNS using the go install
+Install SDNS using the go install command:

 go install github.com/semihalev/sdns@latest